 They are always looking at the numbers and trying to figure out the best way to do things.

 This can sometimes make them seem like they are overthinking things, but it usually helps them make better decisions in the long run.

-- Solopreneurs have complete control over their businesses.
-They can make decisions quickly and without having to consult with anyone else.
+- They have complete control over their businesses and can make decisions quickly and without consulting with anyone else.
 This allows them to be very agile and responsive to the needs of their customers.

-- Another benefit of being a solopreneur is that they can often work more flexible hours than employees of traditional businesses.
+- They can often work more flexible hours than employees of traditional businesses.
 This flexibility allows them to balance their work and personal lives better.

 - They don't have to commute to an office, saving them time and money.